plasticweather/customer-segmentation-retail/README.md

 ## **TL;DR.**
 We cluster ~4k retail customers using a PCA-compressed feature set and compare three methods.
-*Final take:* **K-Means (k=3)** gives the clearest three actionable segments; Agglomerative corroborates the structure; HDBSCAN is best kept for anomaly detection.
+*Final take:* **K-Means (k=3)** gives the clearest three actionable segments; Agglomerative corroborates and zooms in on the K-Means clusters structure; HDBSCAN is best kept for anomaly detection.

 Beyond clustering, we built a **cluster-driven recommendation logic**:
-  - Top-3 not-yet-bought product suggestions tailored for each cluster profile.
+  - Top-3 not-yet-bought product suggestions tailored for each new customer based on its assigned cluster's profile.

 ## Notebooks